Change of Enrollment: Undergraduate and Graduate

 2. After End of Drop/Add Period

-Students who are currently enrolled in classes and who decide to withdraw from all their classes after the last day of drop/add will be considered to be on a term withdrawal, effective as of the date they notify the University or the date they withdraw from the last class in which they are enrolled if they do not notify the University.
+Students who decide to withdraw from all their classes after the last day of drop/add and on or before the published W date will be considered to be on a term withdrawal, effective as of the date they notify the University or the date they withdraw from the last class in which they are enrolled if they do not notify the University.
 They will receive a grade of “W” in every class in which they were enrolled, and are subject to the tuition refund schedule policy.

 NOTE: Students on Term Withdrawal (Official or Unofficial) or Academic Leave will be reported to the National Student Clearinghouse as ‘not enrolled’ with an effective date as noted above.
 Recipients of Federal Student Loans will enter their loan grace period, and if they have previously used up their loan grace period, will immediately enter into loan repayment.
 “Official” means that the student notified the University; “unofficial” means that the student did not notify the University, but stopped attending all the courses in which they were enrolled.